Should I Buy an Email List? (The Answer is NO!)

 But my boss said we HAD to start an email campaign tomorrow!

 I hear you, but you’ve got to make the case that this is a bad idea.
 There is plenty of solid research available to help you prove your point.
 Here are four great articles to start you off:

 - HubSpot says buying lists is always a bad idea

-- Plus, here’s a handy guide from Smart Insights on metrics for what exactly constitutes good vs. bad email results
+- Smart Insights has a handy guide on deciphering metrics to understand what exactly constitutes good vs. bad email results

 For one of our own clients who needed more convincing, we took them though a simple experiment.
 We sent out two of the same exact emails at the exact same time — one to a house list where everyone had willingly opted in; and one to a small sample of their “really targeted and high-end” rented list that they were sure would ramp up their marketing efforts.
 Here are the results: